baohuyhuy/learn-blockchain/week-03/README.md

 - The program uses the Solana mainnet RPC endpoint by default
 - Price is calculated in token terms (how much token per SOL)
+- You can monitor as many tokens as you want in parallel (each in its own pool)
-- Press Ctrl+C to stop monitoring
+- Press Ctrl+C to stop monitoring all pools